-For severe knee pain, especially where you are unable to put weight on your knee or walk, this could be the sign of a serious injury and you should contact your doctor to get a diagnosis as soon as possible.
+For severe knee pain, especially where you are unable to put weight on your knee or walk, could be a sign of a serious injury or medical conditions you should contact your doctor to get a diagnosis as soon as possible.

 Exercises to Help with Knee Pain